ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 (I tried to faithfully reproduce the punctuation, capitalization, spacing, etc. of the source.)

-*M. E. Mills* is listed as a "present merchant" in The Ithaca Daily Journal, 26 Aug 1909, pg 5, in an article "Early History of Brookton Village".
+*M. E. Mills* is listed as a "present merchant" in The Ithaca Daily Journal, 26 Aug 1909, p5, in an article "Early History of Brookton Village".

 ## Notes for Future Researchers